MAG confirms injunction filed against AirAsia for unauthorised sales of Malaysia Airlines tickets

 “It’s normal for all agencies to want to work with OTAs and travel agents but you must have a commercial agreement first because OTAs will do a mark up and after sale service are key issues we need to resolve before committing,” he said.

-Izham said 60 per cent of their inventory is sold by them, 25-30 per cent come from travel agents, 5 per cent from ticketing offices, while around 12 per cent are from OTAs like Expedia.
+Izham said 60 per cent of their inventory is sold by them, 25-30 per cent comes from travel agents, five per cent from ticketing offices while around 12 per cent is from OTAs like Expedia.

-He also added that the parent company do not receive passenger details when tickets are purchased from OTAs, which becomes an issue as they are unable to contact the customer in the event of a flight delay or other mishaps.
+He also added that the parent company does not receive passenger details when tickets are purchased from OTAs, which becomes an issue as the company is unable to contact customers in the event of a flight delay or other mishaps.

-This he said causes confusion and frustration among customers, which is why a commercial agreement is important to set boundaries in price and enables the sharing of information in a seamless way.
+He said this causes confusion and frustration among customers, which is why a commercial agreement is important to set boundaries in pricing and enables the sharing of information in a seamless way.

 “In the end the agreement will benefit the customers so for now that’s all we can say as the case will be heard in court soon,” said Izham. — Malay Mail